For in-person classes, LACC Extension will be following LA County Covid guidelines.

 3. If you tell us you would rather have a refund, we will process a full refund via the same payment method originally used (to the same credit card, or issue a check for cash payments).

 Refunds will be processed up to 30 working days after we confirm your request but usually within a week for credit/debit card transactions.
 This time range will also depend on your credit card issuer’s own processing timeline.
-Refunds for payments made in cash or check usually take longer because they require signatures from various LACC administrators.
+Refunds for payments made in cash usually take longer because they require signatures from various LACC administrators.
 Feel free to call us for updates on your refund status.

 Are these classes covered by Financial Aid?Because the State of California has deemed our class offerings as being fundamentally different from for-credit courses, they are not covered by federal or state-sponsored Financial Aid or fee waivers.
 From time-to-time we offer much longer and more expensive classes aimed at preparing you for a new career, these classes may have financial assistance arranged through a contract partner of ours and this will be noted in literature provided by our partner.

 If your classes are not-for-credit, what are they good for?Our classes are all about what you learn and the experience you have in them.
 Many students use these classes to see if the subject is something they want to pursue for-credit.
 Some students may gain knowledge or skills that help them in their careers or classes for-credit.
 Others use the knowledge and skills to start a new career altogether.
-Finally, many students simply take our classes for fun or to be able to do something they've always wanted to be able to do like play Ukulele or speak French.
+Finally, many students simply take our classes for fun or to be able to do something they've always wanted to be able to do like play the Ukulele or speak French.

 Why should I sign up early?Because we make a decision to cancel a class based on low-enrollment 48-24 hours prior to the start of a class, signing up early helps us have the most accurate information when we make this decision.
 Signing up early instead of waiting until the last minute could make the difference as to whether a class is cancelled!